kelteseth/ScreenPlay/Docs/DeveloperSetup.md

 ```

 ## MacOSX
+1. Install XCode 13+ , open and restart your device.
 1. Install [brew](https://brew.sh) that is needed by some third party vcpkg packages.
 Do not forget to add brew to your path as outlined at the on of the installation!
     - `brew install pkg-config git llvm cmake ninja`
 1. [Download and install Qt binary installer from qt.io](https://www.qt.io/download-qt-installer)